epinio/docs/src/references/services.md

 Deleting a service used by an application is considered an error and generally prevented.
 While it can be forced it should then be expected to break the application.

-As a limitation applications can only bind services defined in the same namespace as the application itself.
+As a limitation, applications can only bind services defined in the same namespace as the application itself.

 ## Management